sts10/sts10.github.io/_posts/2022-11-10-mastodon-two-factor-authentication.markdown

 ![Sample recovery codes](/img/mastodon-two-factor/6-back-up-codes.png)

+### All done!

 **All done!** You did it!
-Next time you have to log-in to your Mastodon account, you'll first enter your password, and then you'll be prompted to enter your "Two-factor code".
+Next time you log-in to your Mastodon account, you'll first enter your password, and then you'll be prompted to enter your "Two-factor code".

 ![Logging in with a second factor](/img/mastodon-two-factor/11-logging-in-with-totp-code.png)

-If you have your mobile device, you'll enter the 6-digit code your authenticator app presents at the time.
+If you have your mobile device, you'll read and enter the 6-digit code your authenticator app presents at the time.
 If you don't have access to your mobile device, you can enter one of the recovery codes.

 ---

 ## Optional: Adding a security key as an alternate second-factor

-Recent versions of Mastodon allow you to add a security key as a different form of a second factor.
+Recent versions of Mastodon allow you to add a security key as a alternate form of a second factor.
 This is totally optional, but I figured I'd cover it.

 Basically, you can also use a physical piece of hardware as your 2nd factor.
 A popular maker of security keys is [Yubikey](https://www.yubico.com/setup/).
 It looks like a thin USB drive you can attach to your key chain.
 Instead of typing in a 6-digit code you see on your phone, you plug your YubiKey into a USB slot on the computer and the YubiKey “sends” a code to Mastodon, proving that the user has the key.
 This method is considered more secure and works even if you don’t have you phone or its battery is dead.